-Cells v2 Planning: For large deployments, Cells v2 allows sharding of your compute environment.
-Upfront planning is key to a successful Cells v2 layout.
+Cells v2 configuration: For large deployments, cells v2 cells allow sharding of your compute environment.
+Upfront planning is key to a successful cells v2 layout.

 Running nova-api on wsgi: Considerations for using a real WSGI container instead of the baked-in eventlet web server.

 Once you are running nova, the following information is extremely useful.